JacobMonks/Software_Notes/GCP_Notes/GCloud_Commands.md

 | --zone          | Specifies a zone to override the default zone.                      |

 ## Compute Engine Commands
-All Compute Engine instance commands start with:
+All Compute Engine commands start with:

+    gcloud compute

+### Instance Commands
+For making commands regarding instances:

     gcloud compute instances